lch333/Microsoft-Engage-2021/README.md

 In case the entered code is wrong or the associated user is already in another meet, the call fails and a corresponding message comes up. <br />

 After a successful connection, two users can chat with each other and a “Start Video Call” Button appears on their side bar.
 If either of the two users click on this button, the video call will start. <br />
-**Note:** If the "Start Video Call” Button cannot be seen after connecting, screen should be zoomed out.<br />
+If the "Start Video Call” Button cannot be seen after connecting, screen should be zoomed out.<br />

 The video call comes with the following settings (buttons): <br />
 Mute/Unmute, Camera On/Off, Leave Call, Screen Share/Switch to camera.<br />